hpcloud-mon/ansible-storm/README.md

 ## Optional
 - monasca_log_level - Log level to be used for storm logs.
 Defaults to WARN
+- monasca_wait_for_period - The time in seconds for how long to wait for the nimbus port and the ui port to be available after starting them.
+Default is 60 seconds.
 - run_mode: One of Deploy, Stop, Install, Configure or Start.
 The default is Deploy which will do Install, Configure, then Start.

 ##License